Yuliia Khmelevska

 How to Collect Zero-party Data the Right Way: Examples & Best Practices

-Below are some of the zero-party data collection strategies famous brands follow.
+Below are some of the zero-party data collection methods famous brands follow.
 Let's take a look at them and grab some insights for inspiration and your future marketing campaigns.

 Quizzes and polls — Warby Parker